nikolayg/nikgrozev-website/_posts/blog/2015-12-27-pandas-in-jupyter-quickstart-and-useful-snippets.md

 plot_df.plot(x='col1')
 ```

-The *plot* has an optional parameter *kind* which can be use to plot the data in different
+The *plot* has an optional parameter *kind* which can be used to plot the data in different
 type of visualisation - e.g. bar harts, pie chart, or histograms.

 Using *kind='bar'* produces multiple plots - one for each row.
 In each plot, there's a bar for each cell.